-- (b) Contact their local councillor about any matters of concern to them; - (c) Obtain a copy of the Constitution; - (d) Attend meetings of the Council and its committees except where, for example, personal or confidential matters are being discussed; - (e) Petition to request a referendum on a mayoral form of executive; - (f) Find out, from the Council's Forward Plan, what major decisions are to be discussed by the committees or decided by the officers if delegated by the committees, and when; - (g) See reports and background papers and any record of decisions made by the Council and its committees; - (h) Submit petitions in accordance with the Council's Petitions Scheme; - Complain to the Council about the standard of service, actions or lack of actions by the Council, its staff or contractors affecting an individual customer or group of customers; - Complain to the Local Government Ombudsman if they think the Council has not followed its procedures properly.
+- (a) Vote at local elections if they are registered; - (b) Contact their local councillor about any matters of concern to them; - (c) Obtain a copy of the Constitution; - (d) Attend meetings of the Council and its committees except where, for example, personal or confidential matters are being discussed; - (e) Petition to request a referendum on a mayoral form of executive; - (f) Find out, from the Council's Forward Plan, what major decisions are to be discussed by the committees or decided by the officers if delegated by the committees, and when; - (g) See reports and background papers and any record of decisions made by the Council and its committees; - (h) Submit petitions in accordance with the Council's Petitions Scheme; - Complain to the Council about the standard of service, actions or lack of actions by the Council, its staff or contractors affecting an individual customer or group of customers; - (j) Complain to the Local Government Ombudsman if they think the Council has not followed its procedures properly.
 However, they should only do this after using the Council's own complaints process; - (k) Inspect the Council's accounts and make their views known to an external auditor.

-The Constitution Part 2 - Articles Article 1 - The Constitution
+Article 1 - The Constitution

-Article 1 - The Constitution Commented [NM1]: Entire chapter moved to A1, subject to the following tracked changes 1.01 Powers of the Council Commented [NM2]: Subheading removed due to new location The Council will exercise all its powers and duties in accordance with the law and this constitution.
-1.02 The Constitution Commented [NM3]: Subheading removed due to new location This constitution, with all its appendices, forms the Constitution of the Cambridgeshire County Council.
-1.03 Purpose of the Constitution The purpose of the Constitution is to: Enable the Council to provide clear leadership to the community in partnership with citizens, businesses and other organisations.
-Support and encourage the active involvement of citizens in the process of local authority decision-making.
-3. Help councillors represent their constituents more effectively.
-4. Enable decisions to be taken efficiently and effectively.
-Create a powerful and effective means of holding decision-makers to public account.
-Ensure that those responsible for decision-making are clearly identifiable to local people and that they explain the reasons for decisions.
-7. Provide a means of improving the delivery of services to the community.
-8. Enable the Council to provide services and opportunities that are available to all and fairly allocated.
-1.04 Interpretation and Review of the Constitution Commented [NM4]: Change to subheading due to new location Where the Constitution permits the Council to choose between different courses of action, the Council will always choose that option which it thinks is closest to the purposes stated above.
+1.01 Powers of the Council

+The Council will exercise all its powers and duties in accordance with the law and this constitution.

+1.02 The Constitution

+This constitution, with all its appendices, forms the Constitution of the Cambridgeshire County Council.

+1.03 Purpose of the Constitution

+The purpose of the Constitution is to:

+- 1. Enable the Council to provide clear leadership to the community in partnership with citizens, businesses and other organisations. - 2.
+Support and encourage the active involvement of citizens in the process of local authority decision-making. - 3.
+Help councillors represent their constituents more effectively. - 4.
+Enable decisions to be taken efficiently and effectively. - 5.
+Create a powerful and effective means of holding decision-makers to public account. - 6.
+Ensure that those responsible for decision-making are clearly identifiable to local people and that they explain the reasons for decisions. - 7.
+Provide a means of improving the delivery of services to the community. - 8.
+Enable the Council to provide services and opportunities that are available to all and fairly allocated.

+1.04 Interpretation and Review of the Constitution

+Where the Constitution permits the Council to choose between different courses of action, the Council will always choose that option which it thinks is closest to the purposes stated above.

 The Council will monitor and evaluate the operation of the Constitution as set out in Article 14.
-Commented [NM5]: Removed due to new structure Part 2, Article1, The Constitution [effective from 18 October 2022]